Road & Travel Magazine

 Sumpter Stockade & Hostel: Sumpter, Oregon, US

 This hostel, located in a mining town of 175 people, was built by the owners' own hands in the spirit of the way things were done so long ago.
 Once inside this real stockade, you will find yourself immersed in an Old West military fort setting, complete with barracks, saloon and mercantile, all surrounded by a 10-foot high stockade wall.
-Guests stay in old-style cots in the upstairs of the barracks, which is equipped with modern bathroom, shower and even laundry facilities.
+Patrons sleep on old-style cots in the upstairs of the barracks, which is equipped with modern bathroom and shower, and even laundry facilities.

 Carbisdale Castle Youth Hostel: Carbisdale, Scotland